Double Top Stitch Seam| The Simple Trick To Level Up Your Sewing

 I sewed a simple running stitch

 I like to keep my double top stitch between 2mm to 3 mm.
-Cause the length is perfect for stronger seams.
+Cause the length is perfect for stronger seams and double-stitched seam.

 I pulled the thread through gently